Promoting British Values at Christ the King Catholic Primary School

 This forms the basis for all that we do at Christ the King and ensures British Values are an integral part of this.

-Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires.
+Pupils have the opportunity to have their voices heard through our CTK Stewards and Pupil questionnaires.
 The children have the chance to elect a representative from each class that they feel will represent their classes views.
-School council candidates were required to prepare campaign speeches outlining their suitability for the role and their vision for the school.
-The school council is actively involved in the life of the school and in decision making processes.
+Candidates were required to prepare campaign speeches outlining their suitability for the role, their vision for the school and the change they would like to make in our local area.
+The CTK Stewards are actively involved in the life of the school and in decision making processes.

 The Rule of Law: